sorenmacbeth/flambo/Tutorial.md

 #### Term Frequency

 To compute the term freqencies, we need a dictionary of the terms in each document filtered by a set of [_stopwords_](https://github.com/yieldbot/flambo/blob/develop/test/flambo/example/tfidf.clj#L10).
-We pass the RDD, `doc-data`, of `[doc-id content]` tuples to the flambo `flat-map` transformation to get a new, stopword filtered RDD of `[doc-id term term-frequency doc-terms-count]` tuples, the dictionary for our corpus.
+We pass the RDD, `doc-data`, of `[doc-id content]` tuples to the flambo `flat-map` transformation to get a new stopword filtered RDD of `[doc-id term term-frequency doc-terms-count]` tuples.
+This is the dictionary for our corpus.

 `flat-map` transforms the source RDD by passing each tuple through a function.
 It is similar to `map`, but the output is a collection of 0 or more items which is then flattened.
-Here we use the flambo named function macro `flambo.api/defsparkfn` to define our Clojure function `gen-docid-term-tuples`:
+We use the flambo named function macro `flambo.api/defsparkfn` to define our Clojure function `gen-docid-term-tuples`:

 ```bash
 user=> (f/defsparkfn gen-docid-term-tuples [doc-tuple]